Exercises for Sailing

 Diana Smith, an avid racer and NWSA founding member, carries a 6-foot length of ¾ inch surgical tubing wherever she goes.
 On a boat, she hangs it over the boom or over handholds in the cabin below and pulls against it to strengthen her shoulders and upper back.
 For a simulated pectoral machine, she wraps it around a vertical post and sits with her back to the post, pulling the ends to the front.
 To simulate a rowing machine, she sits with feet extended and wraps the tubing around her soles.

 Women who cruise over long distances find their bodies become sinewy and strong.
 They tend to eat less and consume healthier food.
 With no real deadlines, stress levels fade away; you feel younger and better.
-There are all kinds of exercises you can do when cruising, using various parts of the boat — the boom and handholds for stretching; bungee cords, winch handles, halyards and lines for upper body; foredeck surface and cockpit seats for leg work and abdominals.
+There are all kinds of exercises for sailing you can do when cruising, using various parts of the boat — the boom and handholds for stretching; bungee cords, winch handles, halyards and lines for upper body; foredeck surface and cockpit seats for leg work and abdominals.
 Cans of food work well as weights.
 The day-to-day activity of cruising is a workout in itself.
 You tense and relax muscles as you balance against the boat’s movements, bend and pull on lines, row dinghies, and swim.

 Reprinted from “Sailing – A Woman’s Guide” By Doris Colgate Published by Ragged Mountain Press